 - A tax exemption will be available for income received by the investment division of an offshore banking unit (to the extent attributable and computed in a prescribed manner) that has commenced operations on or before March 31, 2024.

-- A tax exemption will be provided to the income received by a non-resident as a result of a transfer of non-deliverable forward contracts entered into with an offshore banking unit of the IFSC that has commenced operations on or before the March 31, 2024 and fulfils prescribed conditions.
+- A tax exemption will be provided to the income received by a non-resident as a result of a transfer of non-deliverable forward contracts entered into with an offshore banking unit of the IFSC that has commenced operations on or before March 31, 2024, and fulfils prescribed conditions.

 - A tax exemption will be available to a non-resident in respect of royalty income on account of lease of an aircraft paid by a unit of the IFSC that has commenced operation on or before March 31, 2024.

 - A tax exemption will be available on the capital gains income arising or received by a non-resident, which is on account of transfer of shares of a company resident in India by the resultant fund, and such shares were transferred from the original fund to the resultant fund in the case of a relocation.
 The Finance Bill has inter alia defined the terms: (i) Original Fund as a fund established outside India that collects funds from its members for investing for their benefit; and (ii) Resultant Fund as a fund established or incorporated in India in the form of a trust, company or limited liability partnership that has been granted a certificate of registration as a Category I, Category II or Category III Alternative Investment Fund and is regulated under the Securities and Exchange Board of India (Alternative Investment Fund) Regulations, 2012.